amatikhasan/AutoAid/README.md

 5. Aid Service
 6. Payment Service

-*Generate a demo breakdown at first from the nav bar*
+*Please Generate a demo breakdown at first from the nav bar to test the project*

 # Implementations:
 1. Breakdown Service by *Atik Hasan*